Batcave: Batman: The Brave and the Bold

 The Batcave appears in Batman: The Brave and the Bold.
-This version displays numerous trophies that reference the 1960s Batman series, namely a giant clam and slot-machine-themed electric chair.
-Additionally, a future version appears in "Last Bat on Earth!", where a group of humanoid "Man-Bats" live in it and are driven out by Batman and Kamandi.
+This version displays numerous trophies that reference the 1960s Batman series, namely a giant clam and slot machine-themed electric chair.
+A future version appears in "Last Bat on Earth!", where it is inhabited by a group of humanoid "Man-Bats".

-In "Menace of the Conqueror Caveman!", Booster Gold mentions that the Batcave is a historical attraction in the 25th century.

 Teen Titans

 The Batcave makes a minor appearance in the Teen Titans episode "Haunted".

 Young Justice

 The Batcave appears in the Young Justice episode "Downtime".

 Beware the Batman

-In this version, the entrance to the Bat Cave is hidden behind a large fireplace in Bruce Wayne's trophy room.
-Batman brings unconscious guests in, such as Man-Bat and Manhunter, for questioning.
-In the series finale, Deathstroke infiltrates the Batcave and attempts to destroy it before Batman stops him.
+In Beware the Batman, similarly to other versions, the Batcave is located underneath Wayne Manor; in this continuity, however, the entrance is hidden behind a large fireplace in Bruce Wayne's trophy room.
+Batman brings unconscious guests, such as Man-Bat and Manhunter, to the cave for questioning.
+In the series finale, Deathstroke infiltrates the Batcave and attempts to destroy it until Batman stops him.